genomicsclass/leanpub/manuscript/qr_and_regression.md

 ## x3            9.203 11.810 14.434 17.070
 ```

 Note the difference of several orders of magnitude.
 On a digital computer, we have a limited range of numbers.
 This makes some numbers seem like 0, when we also have to consider very large numbers.
-This in turn leads to  divisions that are, practically, divisions by 0 errors.
+This in turn leads to  divisions that are practically divisions by 0 errors.

 #### The factorization